justinwhatley/classify_coherence/mechanical_turks/README.md

-# flask-kickstart
+# Flask MT simulation server
-Flask application template for kickstarting development of small to medium sized applications
+This application works as a server that can be used to simulate our mechanical turks environment for local testing